Private compound with Country House & Cottages, 8 Bedrooms, 6.5 Baths

 THOMAS S DANN

 - english, french

-I grew up there and grew to love the Eastern Shore when it was a real backwater in time.
-The locals spoke in an accent that back then was almost Elizabethan, and history runs very deep, from the Shore's ascendancy in colonial times as a maritime center to its heritage of pirates and bootleggers.
-Our farm dates to the early 1700s and was a stop along the Underground Railroad before the Civil War; in fact a few years ago archeologists unearthed a buried dugout canoe likely used to cross the Choptank in secrecy (it is now in the Frederick Douglas Museum in Baltimore).
+I grew up there and grew to love the Eastern Shore when it was a real backwater, frozen in time.
+The locals spoke in an accent that was almost Elizabethan, and history runs very deep, from the Shore's ascendancy in colonial times as a maritime center to its heritage of pirates and bootleggers.
+Our farm dates to the early 1700's and was a stop along the Underground Railroad before the Civil War; in fact, a few years ago archeologists unearthed a buried dugout canoe likely used to cross the Choptank in secrecy (it is now in the Frederick Douglas Museum in Baltimore).